8 Marketing promotions

 season_2025$border <-

-Look at a scatter plot of predicted prices vs. ticket sales.
+ifelse(duplicated(season_2025$cluster) == TRUE,FALSE,TRUE)Let’s take a look at a scatter plot of predicted prices vs. predicted ticket sales.
 We know that there is some interaction between sales and prices.
-We also know how much a promotion such as a bobblehead may impact sales.
+We also have an idea about how much a promotion such as a bobblehead may impact sales.
 We’ll use the upper bound of the confidence interval to give us an idea of games that might not be the best candidates for the bobblehead.
-For example, if we select one of the games in the band, we may miss out on the opportunity to sell more tickets because we exceed capacity.
-On the other hand, one of these games might be more attractive if we want to maximize revenue because the price premium overwhelms the capacity constraint.
+If we select one of the games in the band there is a possibility that we miss out on the opportunity to sell more tickets because you exceed capacity.
+That said, if we want to maximize revenue one of these games might be more attractive because the price premium overwhelms the capacity constraint.

 #-----------------------------------------------------------------